-3.1 Moisture Condensation.
+- 3.1 Moisture Condensation.
 Moisture condensation in the sample delivery system, the analytical column, or the FPD burner block can cause losses or interferences.
-This potential is eliminated by heating the probe, filter box, and connections, and by maintaining the SO2 scrubber in an ice water bath.
-Moisture is removed in the SO2 scrubber and heating the sample beyond this point is not necessary provided the ambient temperature is above 0°C. Alternatively, moisture may be eliminated by heating the sample line, and by conditioning the sample with dry dilution air to lower its dew point below the operating temperature of the GC/FPD analytical system prior to analysis.

-- 3.2 Carbon Monoxide and Carbon Dioxide.
-CO and CO2 have substantial desensitizing effects on the flame photometric detector even after 9:1 dilution.
-(Acceptable systems must demonstrate that they have eliminated this interference by some procedure such as eluting CO and CO2 before any of the sulfur compounds to be measured.)
+This is prevented by maintaining the probe, filter box, and connections at a temperature of at least 120°C (248°F).
+Moisture is removed in the SO2 scrubber and heating the sample beyond this point is not necessary provided the ambient temperature is above 0°C. Alternatively, moisture may be eliminated by heating the sample line, and by conditioning the sample with dry dilution air to lower its dew point below the operating temperature of the GC/FPD analytical system prior to analysis. - 3.2 Carbon Monoxide and Carbon Dioxide.
+CO and CO2 have a substantial desensitizing effect on the flame photometric detector even after dilution.
+Acceptable systems must demonstrate that they have eliminated this interference by some procedure such as eluting these compounds before any of the compounds to be measured.
 Compliance with this requirement can be demonstrated by submitting chromatograms of calibration gases with and without CO2 in the diluent gas.
 The CO2 level should be approximately 10 percent for the case with CO2 present.
-The two chromatograms should show agreement within the precision limits of Section 4.1. - 3.3 Elemental Sulfur.
-The condensation of sulfur vapor in the sampling system can lead to blockage of the particulate filter.
-This problem can be minimized by observing the filter for buildup and changing as needed. - 3.4 Sulfur Dioxide (SO2).
+The two chromatograms should show agreement within the precision limits of Section 4.1.

+- 3.3 Particulate Matter.
+Particulate matter in gas samples can cause interference by eventual clogging of the analytical system.
+This interference is eliminated by using the Teflon filter after the probe. - 3.4 Sulfur Dioxide (SO2).
 Sulfur dioxide is not a specific interferent but may be present in such large amounts that it cannot be effectively separated from the other compounds of interest.
-The SO2 scrubber described in Section 5.1.3 will effectively remove SO2 from the sample. - 3.5 Alkali Mist.
-Alkali mist in the emissions of some control devices may cause a rapid increase in the SO_2 scrubber pH to give low sample recoveries.
-Replacing the SO_2 scrubber contents after each run will minimize the chances of interference in these cases.
+The SO2 scrubber described in Section 5.1.3 will effectively remove SO2 from the sample.

-4. Precision
+4. Precision and Accuracy

-- 4.1 Calibration Precision.
-A series of three consecutive injections of the same calibration gas, at any dilution, shall produce results which do not vary by more than \pm 13 percent from the mean of the three injections. - 4.2 Calibration Drift.
-The calibration drift determined from the mean of three injections made at the beginning and end of any run or series of runs within a 24-hour period shall not exceed 5 percent.
+- 4.1 GC/FPD Calibration Precision.
+A series of three consecutive injections of the same calibration gas, at any dilution, shall produce results which do not vary by more than ± 5 percent from the mean of the three injections. - 4.2 Calibration Drift.
+The calibration drift determined from the mean of three injections made at the beginning and end of any run or series of runs within a 24-hour period shall not exceed 5 percent. - 4.3 System Calibration Accuracy.
+Losses through the sample transport system must be measured and a correction factor developed to adjust the calibration accuracy to 100 percent.